 Create a thrift route.
 Make a list of 4-5 stores in areas that you frequent the most: work, school, soccer practices – and try to build time to go to these stores when you’re near them.
 Having a route will keep you from getting bored with the same stores and it will increase your chances of finding items on your thrift wish list.

 Involve kids in the process.
 Thirfting with kids can be a challenge.
 Engage them in the process as much as possible.
 Check out this article for some tips and we have a whole series dedicated to thrifting for kids.

 Prefer to shop online?
 You can still thrift!
 The key is to apply the same skill set online that you would shopping in person.
 Keep a list and browse often.
 Check out this source for everything you need to know about online thrifting.

 You don’t have the patience for thrifting.
 Believe it or not, a lot of avid thrifters don’t have the patience for the thrift store experience.
 If this sounds like you, Shannon recommends knowing your limits.
 Set a time limit, stick to your list, and allow yourself some flexibility.
 Go often, keep your thrift route fresh, and spend shorter spans of time at each store.

-Allow us to Rethriftrodeuce Ourselves is a podcast about secondhand shopping hosted by two treasure-hunting friends, Dina & Shannon.
+Thanks, it’s Thrifted is a podcast about secondhand shopping hosted by two treasure-hunting friends, Dina & Shannon.
 Subscribe today.